nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 | v2.0    | As a user    | Save the location of an event             | Remember where I need to go for the next event                |

 ## Non-Functional Requirements
+1. The program should be able to run on any computer regardless of OS.
+2. The program should be able to handle data corruption
+3. The program is not required to return an accurate timetable for modules that only have one or two lectures in the whole semester.
 {Give non-functional requirements}

 ## Glossary